holgerlembke/ESPxWebFlMgr/README.md

 ## The Editor

-It is very basic.
-It will fail in a lot of cases.
-Use it as fast file viewer or if in distress.
-Instead I would recommend editing with Notepad++ or Visual Studio Code and upload the files.
+It is basic.
+It works.
+You. will. create. backups. before. editing!

 # Examples